quercushernandez/StructurePreservingNN/README.md

 python main.py --sys_name viscolastic --train False --hidden_vec 50 50 50 50 50 --dset_norm False
 ```

 The `data/` folder includes the database and the pretrained parameters of the networks.
-The resulting time evolution of the state variables and the squared error are plotted and saved in .png format in a generated `outputs/` folder.
+The resulting time evolution of the state variables is plotted and saved in .png format in a generated `outputs/` folder.

 |             Double Pendulum                  |         Viscolastic Fluid             |
 | ---------------------------------------------|---------------------------------------|